Tomnowell/tomnowell.github.io/assets/Articles/MakingAPortfolio.md

 ### Thanks

 I'd like to thank [Stephen Anderson](https://github.com/stephenandersondev) for his post about [how to make a portfolio for free](https://levelup.gitconnected.com/how-to-build-a-web-developer-portfolio-for-free-d456699ecef7).
-I got some great hints and inspiration from your blog.
+I got some great hints and inspiration.